PHYS 3300 Electric Circuits

 4 hours; 4 credits

-Passive and active circuit elements.
-Voltage, current, and power.
-Kirchhoff's laws; mesh and node analysis.
-Thevenin's and Norton's theorems.
-Source-free and forced RL, RC, and RLC circuits.
+Passive and active circuit elements; Voltage, current, and power.
+Kirchhoff's laws; mesh and nodal analysis; Circuit analysis techniques: Linearity and Superposition; Source transformations; Thevenin's and Norton's theorems; The Operational Amplifier; Capacitors and inductors; Source-free and forced RL, RC, and RLC circuits; Sinusoidal steady state analysis; AC circuit power analysis; Complex frequency and the Laplace transform.
 (Not open to students who are enrolled in or have completed Physics 13 or 13.1 or 4200 [61.5].)